jthack/hydeout/_posts/2025-05-08-reverse-engineering-granola-notes.md

 ![](/assets/images/Pasted%20image%2020250508155200.png)

+The `get-documents` endpoint is the one that holds the notes! 😊

 #### Figuring out Auth

 I knew the API had to require credentials.
 It uses a Bearer token.
 So I grepped through my filesystem and found the supabase.json credential file on my disk at `Library/Application Support/Granola/supabase.json`.
 With these credentials, I knew I could pull the notes from the API.